Zap105/DD-host-repo/README.md

 ### Ashton's Documentation

+Branches:
+   M2:
-- ashton-listings-management branch
+   - ashton-listings-management
+   - ashton-new-prod-hotfix1
+   - ashton-multi-photos
+   - ashton-sort-products
+   M1:
+   - ashton-seed-changes-2

+product.rb:
+   M2:
+   - updated photos relation to has_many instead of has_one to allow for multiple photos

-- ProductsController:
+ProductsController:
+   M2:
+   - "authorization" method to restrict product manipulation
+   - search and sort helper logic in "index" method
+   - "update" method changed to avoid losing old data when editing products unless intended by seller.

+   M1:
    - new and create methods for adding products
    - edit and update methods for modifying products
    - destroy method for removing products
    - helper method for strong product parameters

-- views/accounts/show
+views/accounts/show
+   M1:
    - Product management section that lists items for sale
    - can add new, edit, and remove from this section

-- views/products/new
+views/products/new
+   M2:
+   - edited fields to allow multiple photos and files to be uploaded
+   M1:
    - full form for uploading new product

-- views/products/edit
+views/products/edit
+   M2:
+   - edited fields to allow multiple photos and files to be uploaded
+   - previously uploaded files and photos can now be viewed and individually deleted
+   M1:
    - full form to modify product, including uploading pictures

+views/products/index
+   M2:
-- views/products/index
+   - Added search bar
+   - Added "sort by" drop down
+   M1:
    - Sign in button appears when not signed in

-- views/products/show
+views/products/show
+   M2:
+   - additional photos are now displayed in a grid
+   - photos can be clicked for a larger view
+   M1:
    - buttons to edit or delete appear if viewed by seller

-- views/shared/_navbar.html
+views/shared/_navbar.html
+   M1:
    - Navbar shows team name
    - clicking logo returns to root

-- routes
+routes
+   M1:
    - added routes corresponding with new methods in ProductsController